 If a UE is provided pdsch-HARQ-ACK-Codebook = semi-static for multicast HARQ-ACK information, the UE generates a Type-1 HARQ-ACK codebook as described in clauses 9.1.2, 9.1.2.1, and 9.1.2.2.

-If a UE is provided pdsch-HARQ-ACK-Codebook = dynamic for multicast HARQ-ACK information, the UE generates a Type-2 HARQ-ACK codebook as described in clause 9.1.3.1.
+If a UE is provided pdsch-HARQ-ACK-Codebook = dynamic for multicast HARQ-ACK information, the UE generates a Type-2 HARQ-ACK codebook as described in clauses 9.1.3.1 and 9.1.3.2.

 If a UE would report unicast HARQ-ACK information and multicast HARQ-ACK information with same priority index in a slot, the UE multiplexes the unicast HARQ-ACK information and the multicast HARQ-ACK information following the procedures in this clause and in clauses 9.1.2, 9.1.3, and 9.1.4.